7+3 (chemotherapy): Intensified versions

-There were attempts to intensify the "7+3" regimen in order to try to improve its efficacy.
+There were attempts to intensify the "7+3" regimen in order to try to improve its efficiency.
 Attempts were made to prolong the course (cytarabine for 10 days instead of 7, or daunorubicin/idarubicin for 4–5 days instead of 3).

-On the other hand, there were attempts to minimize the toxicity of the regimen by reducing the dose or the duration of the course.
-But this proved to compromise the efficacy of the regimen.
+On the other hand, there were attempts to minimize the toxicity of the regimen by reducing the dose or the duration of the course, but these attempts compromised the efficacy of the regimen.

-The addition of vinca alkaloids (vincristine or vinblastine) to the "7+3" regimen, which addition was quite popular in AML(ALL?) in old times (when the biology of AML and the differences between AML and ALL was poorly understood) proved to be harmful in AML, lowering the chance of the patient to get remission.
+The addition of vinca alkaloids (vincristine or vinblastine) to the "7+3" regimen, which was quite popular in AML(ALL?) in old times (when the biology of AML and the differences between AML and ALL was poorly understood) proved to be harmful in AML, lowering the chance of the patient achieving remission.
 This is because vinca alkaloids are rapidly deactivated in myeloid cells by their enzyme myeloperoxidase.
 So the vinca alkaloids do much more damage to the lymphoid cell lines (including the T-cell lines responsible for antileukemic immunity) than to the myeloid cell lines.
 Moreover, vinca alkaloids in the context of AML cause AML cells to undergo a cell cycle arrest in the phase that renders those cells less sensitive to cytarabine and anthracyclines.

 Addition of glucocorticoids (like prednisolone) or methotrexate or alkylating drugs (like cyclophosphamide or melphalan) to the "7+3" regimen is also of no benefit in AML.

-The addition of etoposide to the standard "7+3" regimen is sometimes of benefit in poor-risk patients (many of which are primary refractory to standard "7+3" induction regimens).
+The addition of etoposide to the standard "7+3" regimen is sometimes of benefit in poor-risk patients (many of whom are primary refractory to standard "7+3" induction regimens).
 It gave rise to the so-called ADE (or DAE = DA + etoposide) induction regimen in AML.
 The ADE induction (unlike, say, combinations of 7+3 with vinca alkaloids or prednisolone) is still sometimes used, especially in poor-risk AML patients.

 The addition of 6-thioguanine gave rise to the DAT regimen, and the addition of 6-mercaptopurine gave rise to the DAM regimen.